 If it had been me who had done what he did, I’d be looking in my rear view mirror right now for sure, just out of reflex.
-And then I would be very, very surprised to see a car sitting there.
+And then I would be shocked to see a car sitting there.
 Think about it.
 The only way there could be a car behind me is if it had approached a green light with a stopped car in front of it, and then pulled up to a stop behind it.
 Or, I guess the only other possibility is if the car had sat through the entire light cycle, silently.
 That’s what I’d be thinking about.
 I wondered if his busy little mind was trying to sort out how there could be a car behind him.
 And that made me laugh.

 After a little while, the song ended magnificently, and the driving resumed.